View basket (0 items $0.00)

 As with all yoga practices, proper form and alignment are key in both relieving and preventing neck and shoulder pain.
 Common misalignments include:

 Overarching the neck in backbends.
 Instead of cuing my students to look up, which can cause hyperextension of the cervical spine, I encourage them to look no higher than where the wall meets the ceiling.
-In Salabhasana (Locust Pose), Bhujangasana (Cobra Pose) or Urdva Mukha Svanasana (Upward Facing Dog Pose), students should keep their neck neutral or their gaze to the floor in front of the mat.
+In Salabhasana (Locust Pose), Bhujangasana (Cobra Pose) or Urdva Mukha Svanasana (Upward Facing Dog Pose), students should keep their neck neutral or their gaze to the floor in front of the mat, not like the picture to the right.

 Rounding of the back in forward folds.
 Try using the cue “push your heart forward to lengthen the spine.”